Get Notified About Severe Slowdowns in Your Systems by SAP EarlyWatch Alert

 The thresholds are set in such a way that they are outside the usual range of variation and, in addition, a certain number of dialog steps must be exceeded.
 They are therefore relevant and statistically validated.
 In short: a severe slowdown is a clear indication of a performance issue that should be investigated – even if there were no upgrades or conversions for the system.
 You should therefore also be informed about this outside the event statistics.

 As an additional topic, notifications for severe slowdowns are activated on the 02.08.2022.
+Note that there is no severe slowdown detection and therefore no notification for SAP Integrated Business Planning for Supply Chain.

 As with the other topics enabled for notifications, you also specify for severe slowdowns the views (which often means: the systems) for which you want to activate the notification – this is described in the blog mentioned above as well.
 As the first step, simply click Manage Notifications in the SAP EarlyWatch Alert Workspace: